1627, Fire Season, Season, Illusion Week, Freezeday

-“Vingans and Babeester Gori just plain loath to accept any commands from any man even if it has been agreed on. ” She shrugs “And make that rudely clear.
+“Vingans and Babeester Gori just plain loathe to accept any commands from any man even if it has been agreed on. ” She shrugs “And make that rudely clear.
 Not that they really like to accept orders from each other either.
 Infantry can follow orders a bit better, even though Nochet guys complain for not having a commander of their own in rotation.
 They just could not agree on anyone and were voted down anyway.
 Cavalry follows orders but want to make it absolutely clear they only do it because they choose to.”

 Xenofos puts a hand on Varanis’ elbow.

 As Lenta explains, Varanis’ expression gets darker and darker.
 “I will not tolerate troublemakers and I will not allow stupid biases to interfere with what we are trying to do.
 I will send these people home if I have to.
 Better that than have them shame their families by their behaviour.”